Intelity/ng-gems/projects/gems/types/README.md

   ]
 })
 export class ExampleFormComponent extends FormComponent {

-constructor() {
+// FormComponent already extends BaseComponent so theres no need to worry about unsubscribing. constructor() {
 //Pass in form instance and name of form
     super(example_form, 'example');